Sleep Medicine Billing Services in Alabama

 Frequently Asked Questions

-All major AL payers: Blue Cross Blue Shield of Alabama, Aetna, Cigna, UHC, Alabama Medicaid (including Alabama Coordinated Health Network), and Medicare through Palmetto GBA.
+All major AL payers: Blue Cross Blue Shield of Alabama, Aetna, Cigna, UnitedHealthcare, Humana, Alabama Medicaid (largely fee-for-service, plus the Alabama Coordinated Health Network and Integrated Care Networks) (including Alabama Coordinated Health Network (ACHN, the state's seven regional primary care case management entity), Integrated Care Networks (ICNs) for long-term care), and Medicare through Palmetto GBA (Jurisdiction J).
 If a payer accepts sleep medicine patients in Alabama, we submit and follow-up on claims with them.

 The most frequent sleep medicine denials we see from AL payers include a split-night study (diagnostic portion followed by cpap titration) bills as 95811 only if the diagnostic portion meets minimum criteria — typically 2+ hours of recording with an ahi above threshold, payers increasingly require home sleep testing (95800-95801) before authorizing in-lab polysomnography (95810), medicare requires cpap usage data showing 4+ hours per night for 70% of nights within a consecutive 30-day period during the first 90 days.
 Our team catches these before submission by applying both sleep medicine coding expertise and AL payer-specific rules to every claim.

-Alabama Medicaid routes sleep medicine patients through 1 managed care plans: Alabama Coordinated Health Network.
+Alabama Medicaid (largely fee-for-service, plus the Alabama Coordinated Health Network and Integrated Care Networks) routes sleep medicine patients through 2 managed care plans: Alabama Coordinated Health Network (ACHN, the state's seven regional primary care case management entity), Integrated Care Networks (ICNs) for long-term care.
 Each MCO has its own sleep medicine authorization requirements, fee schedules, and billing rules.
 We credential and bill with all of them so your sleep medicine practice gets paid correctly.

 Most AL sleep medicine practices are fully transitioned within two to three weeks.
-We connect to your EHR, learn your sleep medicine workflows, and start submitting claims to Blue Cross Blue Shield of Alabama, Alabama Medicaid, Medicare, and all your AL payers with no downtime.
+We connect to your EHR, learn your sleep medicine workflows, and start submitting claims to Blue Cross Blue Shield of Alabama, Alabama Medicaid (largely fee-for-service, plus the Alabama Coordinated Health Network and Integrated Care Networks), Medicare, and all your AL payers with no downtime.

 Fix Your Alabama Sleep Medicine Billing